 The IWLA gathered at the Stella Cinema in Rathmines, Dublin, on 25 February for a showing of On the Basis of Sex, a biopic about pioneering US Supreme Court judge Ruth Bader Ginsburg.

 The IWLA should help women lawyers be visible to each other, Delargey said, so that “when we’re looking for someone to help us, whether it’s with a project for a client or filling a committee role in one of our organisational bodies, it’s the face and name of someone in this room that comes to mind.”

 The night was attended by representatives from the Law Society and Bar Council, the offices of the Chief State Solicitor and the DPP, senior counsel, partners and managing partners from various law firms, as well as legal academics.

-The IWLA goal is to be the foremost public voice on behalf of women layers in Ireland on topical areas of law relevant to women in Ireland.
+The IWLA's goal is to be the foremost public voice on behalf of women lawyers in Ireland.

 The body has commissioned research from barrister Ann Conlon into article 41.2 of the Constitution on women’s role as homemakers.
 It has also met the Association of Female Lawyers of Liberia and made a strategy submission to the Courts Service, as well as approaching the King’s Inns to explore opportunities for collaboration.

 The IWLA is also continuing its involvement with the Law Society’s Law and Women mentoring programme, which is now accepting applications.
 It is also working on an internship programme with members who are in-house counsel.